Skilled Nursing Costs in 2025

 Does Medicare Cover Skilled Nursing Costs?

 Good news!
 Medicare will cover skilled nursing care.
-How much Medicare pays depends on where you go and how long you require care.
+How much Medicare pays depends on where you are located and how long you require care.
 You also need to meet Medicare’s criteria for skilled nursing coverage.
 Medicare Part A covers up to 100 days of care in a semiprivate room in a skilled nursing community per benefit period, provided you meet all criteria.5

 Criteria to receive coverage includes: